Kewaunee Marsh Arsenic Spill Area

 Where did the arsenic come from?

 Investigation efforts by both the WDNR and the Green Bay and Western Railroad suggest that high concentrations may have been caused by a spill or release of sodium arsenate during a train derailment sometime between 1938 and 1950.
 During this time period, sodium arsenate was a commonly used insecticide on Door County orchard trees.
 Arsenic does occur naturally in the environment but extremely high concentrations can be deadly.
-The impacted area within the wildlife area is adjacent to the former railroad track once operated by the railroad.
+The impacted area within the wildlife area is adjacent to the former railroad track

 What has been done so far?

 WDNR and railroad have joined in a cooperative investigation to determine degree and extent of problem.
-Initially the following
+Initially the following steps were taken to prevent exposure to the impacted area.
+A fence was installed around the area of wetland affected by the higher arsenic concentrations.

 A cover, or “Cap” was constructed over the area of highest concentration to limit contact by people, birds and animals.
 The cap was constructed from large sheets of Styrofoam floated on the land surface and covered with a geotextile fabric, to support a layer of wood chips and a dense vegetative mat.
 The investigation included sampling sediments in the wetland, installing and sampling a series of water monitoring wells.
 Studies have shown that the arsenic contamination at the marsh is not a drinking water concern.